sszukala/Genesis-Sphere/README.md

 # Genesis Sphere

+Warn somestuff is still working on for imaging

 Emergent Space-Time: Visualizing the Big Bang, Big Crunch, and Singularities in 4D Geometry Welcome to the Emergent Space-Time project!
 This open-source initiative explores the profound relationship between time, space, and singularities by using dynamic 3D and 4D geometry to represent the collapse and dilation of the universe at extreme conditions — specifically during the Big Bang and Big Crunch scenarios.